OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 ## Maturity 1
 ### Activity
-Consistent and repeatable builds help developers focus on application-specific issues, and makes it possible to automate builds in the future.
+Consistent and repeatable builds help developers focus on application-specific issues, and make it possible to automate builds in the future.

+The complete build process must be fully documented, broken down into clear stages that can be reproduced consistently.
+Following the build process should ideally not require any additional knowledge about the software - meaning that the documentation is complete and not open to interpretation.

+The documentation should not include any secrets.
+Access to build tools, environments and code repositories should be via individual credentials that authenticate, authorize and account where possible.
+Shared secrets, only where they cannot be avoided, should be managed with care, perhaps via an encrypted password vault.

+A master copy of the build documentation should be kept in one central location that is accessible by all who require access.
+Avoid having multiple copies, some of which may not benefit from updated processes.

+All of the tools required for the build to succeed should be included in the documentation.
+These tools should be routinely reviewed to ensure that they are actively maintained (supported) and up-to-date with all security patches.
+Furthermore, each tool's configuration should be be hardened in-line with vendor or trusted third-party guidelines.

+The build process should include steps for signing the generated binaries / code with an appropriate certificate.

 #### Maturity Questions
 ##### Q 1